Study-related work placement

 Work placement in Finland

-Traineeships are provided at the Theatre Academy through several different channels, mostly through the course director or professor.
-Work placement is a good opportunity to work in an interesting group or organisation and/or with an interesting artist.
+Information on traineeships are provided at the Theatre Academy through several different channels, mostly through a course coordinator or a professor.
+A work placement is a good opportunity to work in an interesting group or organisation or with an interesting artist.

-From the employer’s perspective, being active is a positive thing, and they are usually happy to get to know the artists entering the field.
+From the employer’s perspective, showing initiative and being active is a positive thing, and they are usually happy to get to know the artists entering the field.

 Before agreeing on the practice in more detail with your employer, check with your professor that the practice is suitable for your studies.

-At least a traineeship agreement is always concluded for the work placement, usually also an employment contract.
+At minimum, a traineeship agreement is always signed for the work placement, usually also an employment contract.

 Traineeship agreement